xebialabs/xl-docker-images/docs/volumes.md

 **${APP_HOME}/plugins** - This directory contains the plugins that are running in XL Release.
 When mounted only plugins present in this directory will be loaded and you need to ensure to provide all required base plugins here.
 If you mount an empty directory the default bundled plugins will be loaded.

 **${APP_HOME}/repository** - This directory contains the embedded repository database for XL Release.
 Using the configuration injected through the ${APP_HOME}/conf volume, it is possible to configure the used database to a remotely running database engine, instead of using the embedded memory base one.
+It is highly recommended not to use the embedded DB for production setup.

 **${APP_HOME}/archive** - This directory contains the embedded archive database for XL Release.
 Using the configuration injected through the ${APP_HOME}/conf volume, it is possible to configure the used database to a remotely running database engine, instead of using the embedded memory base one.
+It is highly recommended not to use the embedded DB for production setup.

 **${APP_HOME}/reports** - The report files generated from XL Release are stored in this folder.